Skip to content

 Every FComponent in Fibbo can have a FController attached to it.
 A controller is instanciated given its component and is responsible for updating the component's properties every frame.

-A controller's onFrame method is where you should put your typical movement logic.
-This method is called every frame by the attached component itself.
-To help you get started, here is a simple example of a controller that makes a cube rotate around its Y axis :
+A controller's frame method is where you should put your typical movement logic.
+By default, this method is called every frame by the attached component itself.

 typescript

-import { FController, FCuboid } from '@fibbojs/core'
+import { FController, FRectangle } from '@fibbojs/2d'

-import type { FControllerOptions } from '@fibbojs/core'
+import type { FControllerOptions } from '@fibbojs/2d'

 export class MyRotateController extends FController {